What is Excel Solver?

 Step 2: Build a Model

-Here, we’ve created an example where there is a non-linear relationship between the number of salespeople in a company and their profit.
-This is because as more salespeople are added, the less effective they become.
-Image a very niche market that only has a certain number of customers.
+Here, we’ve created an example where there is a non-linear relationship between the number of salespeople in a company and its profit.
+This is because as more salespeople are added, the less effective overall they become.
+Imagine a very niche market that only has a certain number of customers.

 Learn with video instruction in CFI’s Advanced Excel Course.